realA10001986/Time-Circuits-Display/README.md

 In order to display messages on the TCD as described above, you need to specify the topic in the respective field.

-If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about a timetravel and/or alarm), check the **_Send event notifications_** option.
+If you want your TCD to publish messages to bttf/tcd/pub (ie if you want to notify other devices about a timetravel and/or alarm), check the **_Send time travel/alarm event notifications_** option.

 Limitations: MQTT Protocol version 3.1.1; TLS/SSL not supported; ".local" domains (MDNS) not supported; maximum message length 255 characters; server/broker must respond to PING (ICMP) echo requests.
 For proper operation with low latency, it is recommended that the broker is on your local network.
 Note that using HA/MQTT will disable [WiFi power saving](#wifi-power-saving-features).
 MQTT is disabled when the TCD is operated in AP-mode or car mode.

 ## Futaba Remote Control

 CircuitSetup's [kit for modifying a Futaba remote control](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/) allows, among many features, to control the TCD's speedo.
-The Remote can increase/decrease speed, trigger a time travel, and more.
+The Remote can increase/decrease speed, trigger a time travel, switch fake power, and more.

 In order to permit remote controlling, enter 993 followed by ENTER.
 No further configuration is required on the TCD's side.